isso-comments/isso/docs/docs/install.rst

 commands from above to upgrade your Python Package Manager (although it barely makes sense), it is completely independent from your global system.

-With a virtualenv ready, you may now continue to :ref:`install-from-pypi`!
+With a virtualenv active, you may now continue to :ref:`install-from-pypi`!
-Note, that if you are using a slightly more advanced shared-hoster or virtual machines, you may not need virtual environments.
+Of course you may not need a virtualenv when you are running dedicated virtual machines or a shared host (e.g. Uberspace.de).

 .. _Python Package Index: https://pypi.python.org/pypi
 .. _Why you should not use Python's easy_install carelessly on Debian: